We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people have hemochromatosis, a genetic condition where the body absorbs more iron than usual.
 When this happens, the iron can build up to toxic levels.
 Hemochromatosis is dangerous if left untreated.
 People with hemochromatosis should avoid taking iron and vitamin C supplements.

-To reduce the risk of developing an iron overload, adults should not consume than 45 mg of iron a day, which is the upper intake level, according to the NIH.
+To reduce the risk of developing an iron overload, adults should not consume than

 Some general tips for getting more iron and improving absorption include: